2019 Online Advertising vs Traditional Advertising Statistics.

 The ability to test a variety of video ads, track the result, and continue to monitor the exact results is a game changer for small and medium sized businesses.
 Testing how people respond to ads inexpensively and quickly is a powerful tool.

 While it’s always smart to have a rock solid game plan before throwing money behind an ad campaign, A/B testing allows for you to fine tune the message and the results and keep track of the impact your ad spend is making.

 Studies have discovered TV ads are more memorable than online ads.
 Other studies have found that TV tends to still perform best on key performance indicators like sales and new accounts.

 The amount of time people spend watching TV continues to be high, and for many companies, it will continue to be the best way to get new clients.
 While we’re seeing many corporations use a mix of digital and TV strategies, digital seems to be opening up new opportunities for businesses with highly targeted advertisements to reach new audiences and grow their businesses.

 Big changes to online ads; the changing numbers on all social media platforms.

 In order to master online advertisements, it’s important to know how many people are on each network and which new social networks are growing the fastest.
 How do you think you’d find this info?

-I have good news, I put together this helpful video that does just that.
+I have good news, I put together a helpful video that does just that.
 It features the exact number of users on every platform over the last 18 years.
-Watch this video below.
+Watch the video below.

 Conclusion: Both traditional and online ads are still great options to reach customers, but digital is growing the fastest and presents more opportunities.